-Though Liverpool ultimately lost out in both the Capital One Cup and Europa League finals, Klopp's maiden campaign saw plenty of progress - and featured an unforgettable win over former club Dortmund that will go down as one of Anfield's great games.
+Though Liverpool ultimately lost out in both the League Cup and Europa League finals, Klopp's maiden campaign saw plenty of progress - and featured an unforgettable win over former club Dortmund that will go down as one of Anfield's great games.

-Ahead of Klopp's first full season in charge, the club announced the manager - along with his assistants Zeljko Buvac and Peter Krawietz - had signed new, long-term contract extensions.
+Ahead of Klopp's first full season in charge, the club announced the manager had signed a new, long-term contract extension.

 And that show of faith was rewarded in 2016-17 as the Reds secured a top-four Premier League finish and a place in the next season's Champions League qualifiers as a result.

 Liverpool's resurgence continued into the new campaign and their return to Europe's elite club competition was marked by an unforgettable run all the way to the final in Kiev.